Lorica segmentata

-The lorica segmentata (/la/), also called lorica lamminata, or banded armour is a type of personal armour that was used by soldiers of the Roman army, consisting of metal strips fashioned into circular bands, fastened to internal leather straps.
+The lorica segmentata (/la/), also called lorica lamminata, or banded armor is a type of personal armor used by soldiers of the Roman army, consisting of metal strips fashioned into overlapping or interlocking circular bands, fastened internally and held in place on the body with leather straps.
+Torso armor of this type was probably in use by various Roman legions from approximately the beginning of the 1st century AD, until at least the mid part of the 3rd century AD.

 The lorica segmentata has come to be viewed as symbolic of the Roman legions in popular culture.